DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 > _students that are an only child = **experimental group**_ | _students that have siblings = **control group**_

 The two groups rated their "Happiness In Life".
-We will use a Two-Sample Two-Tailed T-test to analyze the significance and accuracy of the equality, or the difference, in the _mean_ of their scores, with an Significance Level (Alpha) of 0.05, or 95% confidance.
+We will use a One-Tailed T-test to analyze the statistical significance and accuracy of the equality (or the difference) in the _mean_ of their scores, with an Significance Level (Alpha) of 0.05, or 95% confidance.

 First let's compare summary statistics on how students who are an only child rated their happiness in life vs. students who have siblings